etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-a-navigation-bar-component.md

       }
     })

-Some special things in this javascript source:
+Some aspects to note in this javascript source:

-  * The **/* jslint */** tells Etendo to do a check on the generated javascript.
+  * The /*jslint*/ tells Etendo to do a check on the generated javascript.
 Errors are printed in the console or output log.
   * as you can see, the templates create a canvas (the Button).
 It is also allowed to create an array of canvasses.
   * the title of the button is retrieved through the `OB.I18N.getLabel` method.
 This is to support translation, see a section below in this article for more information.
-  * See the `${data.name}` part, this is a [freemarker]()  template construct whereby information is retrieved from a java object.
+  * See the `${data.name}` part, this is a [freemarker](https://freemarker.sourceforge.io/docs/){target="blank"} template construct whereby information is retrieved from a java object.
 In the Etendo templating system, the component instance is available as the **data** object.
 The `${data.name}` will call the accessor `getName` on the HelloWorldComponent.

 ####  Template Record